dircr/nfsen-ng-docker/README.md

 3. browse to http://localhost:81

 => additonnaly, you may add/remove lines in sources.conf... you need then to restart the stack by issuing 'docker-compose restart'

+## An issue ?
+1. clone
+2. correct
+3. share